 Finally, for chopping, dicing, shredding and slicing, I rely on my Cuisinart food processor.
 As an added bonus, I found that it works extremely well for the nice cream, with the meat blade.
 It slices through the frozen bananas like a charm, and makes the most perfect nice cream.

-When I am feeling creative, and want to spiral, ribbon or decorate with the vegetables, Veggie Bullet Spiralizer One of my favorite dishes is Basil Zoodles and I use this tool to make the zucchini noodles so that I am never disappointed.
-They look beautiful and taste scrumptious.
+When I am feeling creative, and want to spiral, ribbon or decorate with the vegetables, the Veggie Bullet Spiralizer is my go to tool.
+Two of my favorite dishes are Basil Zoodles and Angel Hair Zucchini Salad and I use this tool to make beautiful zucchini noodles so that I am never disappointed.

 Buy pop makers for pudding pops here: